miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

         - blocks are stored as /blocks/{block_height}.block
         - block_hash(es) are linked to block_height in /blocks/hash.dictionary

+-client:
+    -a block is deemed stable (confirmed) if there are 7 blocks after it and tere are no forks in that time

 Possible Optimisations and also help wanted:
     -database
-        -restructure all the db stuff so we acually have a database -rework to use something like mongodb (or maybe something that is "light" and not so powerfull as mongodb) -make client smarter
+        -restructure all the db stuff so we acually have a database -rework to use something like mongodb (or maybe something that is "light" and not so powerfull as mongodb) -another idea: mariaDB
+                -there is a python library for mariadb(https://mariadb.com/resources/blog/how-to-connect-python-programs-to-mariadb/)
+    -make client smarter
         -start mining wehn not all shards are there (because 2/3 +1 shards are a valid block) -rework consensus so that there is no downtime for tx throuput while mining main block